MEPN Frequently asked questions

 A: Admitted students begin in late June of each year.
-Applicants must submit their applications approximately one year in advance.
+Applicants must submit their applications approximately eight months in advance.

 Q: I want to be a family nurse practitioner but I am not a registered nurse.
 Can I attend the Betty Irene Moore School of Nursing at UC Davis?

 A: Prospective students first need to be a registered nurse before applying to the family nurse practitioner program.
 One option for students is to complete the Master’s Entry Program in Nursing.
 Graduates are eligible to apply to the family nurse practitioner program upon licensure.
 Applicants are all treated equally — no preference is made for alumni of UC Davis or the Betty Irene Moore School of Nursing at UC Davis.

 Q: Does the Master’s Entry Program in Nursing prepare students to become a licensed registered nurse?